Is A Turtle A Mammal

 Evolutionary Divergence: A Look at the Phylogenetic Tree

 The evolutionary history of vertebrates provides further evidence for the distinct lineages of mammals and reptiles.
 Mammals and reptiles share a common ancestor, but these lineages diverged millions of years ago.
-The evolution of mammary glands, hair, and the three middle ear bones are key innovations that distinguish the mammalian lineage.
+In practice, the evolution of mammary glands, hair, and the three middle ear bones are key innovations that distinguish the mammalian lineage.
 These features are absent in reptiles, including turtles.

 The phylogenetic tree, which depicts the evolutionary relationships between different species, clearly shows that turtles belong to the reptilian clade, far removed from the mammalian clade.
 Genetic analyses further support this classification, demonstrating the significant genetic differences between mammals and reptiles.
 The shared ancestry is distant, and the evolutionary paths diverged dramatically, resulting in vastly different biological features.